 - A song about feeling uncomfortable with all the genetic enhancements one's significant other is getting.

-- A song Charon sings to Pluto so Pluto doesn't feel bad about not being considered a planet anymore
+- "I'm Your Moon", a song Charon sings to Pluto so Pluto doesn't feel bad about not being considered a planet anymore

-- A song about a lonely giant squid.
+- "I Crush Everything", a song about a lonely giant squid.

 - In Young Justice, Superboy has parental issues and lack of parental bonding due to the fact that he is a clone of Superman, who is also having a hard time coping with this fact.